RetirementHow To Create Your Retirement Checklist

 Almost every community has someone who runs a grocery shopping service for seniors.

-If grocery shopping is difficult and you still own a vehicle you could order groceries online and pick them up or have them delivered by the grocery store.
+If grocery shopping is difficult and you still own a vehicle, you could order groceries online and pick them up or deliver them by the grocery store.

 Related: Is Online Grocery Pickup Worth it?